Generic Name: doxorubicin liposomal (DOX-oh-ROO-bi-sin)

 - Caution is advised when using Doxil in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Doxil has been shown to cause harm to the fetus.
-Avoid becoming pregnant while you are taking it.
+Avoid becoming pregnant while you are taking it and for 6 months after you stop taking it.
 If you are able to become pregnant, talk with your doctor about using an effective form of birth control.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Doxil while you are pregnant.
 It is not known if Doxil is found in breast milk.
 Do not breast-feed while taking Doxil.

 Possible side effects of Doxil: